 Experience

 - Koninklijke Philips N.V. et al. v.
 ZOLL Medical Corp.
 (D. Mass.).
 Represented ZOLL Medical Corp. in a patent infringement lawsuit brought by its competitor Philips relating to external defibrillator technology.
 Irell took over the case from other counsel in 2014 after a loss at the liability phase.
 Philips initially sought over $900 million in damages.
 After Irell succeeded in knocking out some claims on appeal of the liability judgment, Philips reduced its damages claim to $217 million.
-In August 2017, after a seven-day jury trial, the jury returned a verdict in which it rejected Philips’s claim for lost profits damages, found that ZOLL did not willfully infringe and awarded Philips a net of $7.1 million in damages, less than four percent of Philips’s claimed damages.
+In August 2017, a jury returned a verdict in which it rejected Philips’s claim for lost profits damages, found that ZOLL did not willfully infringe and awarded Philips a net of $7.1 million in damages, less than four percent of Philips’s claimed damages.

 - Alnylam Pharmaceuticals, et al. v.
 Whitehead Institute for Biomedical Research, et al (D. Mass.).
 Represented Alnylam and the Max Planck Institute in a complex patent dispute concerning rights to fundamental technology covered in two families of patent applications in the field of RNA interference (gene silencing).
 The case was successfully resolved on favorable terms through a creative settlement that used co-ownership rights and other cooperative mechanisms to overcome U.S. Patent and Trademark Office (USPTO) rejections in both patent application families, leading to a robust estate of issued patents.